- Current Students

 FNS50615 Diploma of Financial Planning aims to provide competencies in Financial Planning enabling candidates to assist clients to identify financial goals and priorities, assess their current financial situation, tailor financial planning to meet their needs and to proactively identify ongoing service options for clients by researching and recommending financial products.

-- Have satisfactorily completed year 12 in an Australian High School (or equivalent), and
+● Have satisfactorily completed Year 11 in the Australian High School (or equivalent), and

-- Have an IELTS band score of 5.5 or TOEFL 500 (or equivalent)
+● Have an IELTS band score of minimum 5.5 or TOEFL 500 (or equivalent)

 Applicants preferably have completed any Certificate FNS qualification or other relevant Certificate or demonstrated vocational experience in a range of work environments in financial services roles, including planner or analyst.